CubexElements/cube-resource/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/fort-resource/`, where `fort-resource` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/cube-resource/`, where `cube-resource` is the name of the directory containing it.